aerobless/knowledge/🌏 Locations & Travel/🇮🇹 Italy.md

 ---
-description: >-
-  Italy is a European country known for its history, diverse geography from Alps to beaches, iconic landmarks like the Colosseum, and global cuisine including pasta and pizza.
+description: Italy is a European country known for its history, diverse geography from Alps to beaches, iconic landmarks like the Colosseum, and global cuisine including pasta and pizza.
+cssclasses:
+  - img-grid
+  - img-zoom
 ---
 # Hikes